hashbangash/tic-tac-toe-client/README.md

 ## Tech & Dependencies
 I use Node.js for this client because it's a useful JS runtime and handles running code on the browser for me.
 It makes all the parts of web development that I don't understand yet work.
 A really cool aspect of it is the [event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ), which means that I/O doesn't get blocked even though the environment is single-threaded.
 This is why in my code I used callback functions with my event handlers.

-Node.js itself has so many different files in the `node_modules` folder and I do not know what each of these do.
-A couple of these, `mem` and `js-yaml` have vulnerabilities and bugs in the versions I'm using.
-Go ahead, break my app!
-There is no secure information in there, I think.
-Learning how to build an app where I can update to current versions of dependencies is a huge priority of mine going forward.

 Node.js itself has an MIT license.
 The MIT license is compatible with my project because it can be re-licensed under other licenses.
 The MIT license is compatible with many copyleft licenses, such as the GNU General Public License (GPL).
 It is open-source and free, in the sense of 'freedom'.

 ```json